20 Questions You Should Always Ask Your Doctor

 Thoughtlessly heeding instructions won't give you the insight you need to improve your health—you need to understand why you're taking a particular prescription.
 You are more likely to adhere to your treatment protocol if you understand why you are taking a medication.
 The Centers for Disease Control and Prevention estimates that non-adherence is the cause of 30 to 50 percent of chronic disease treatment failures—about 125,000 deaths per year in the United States alone.

-Recommendation: Be sure to tell your doctor about all other medications and supplements you’re taking in case some have harmful interactions.
+The Remedy Rx: Be sure to tell your doctor about all other medications and supplements you're taking in case some have harmful interactions.

 "What are the side effects?"